 Turing House offers a wide range of sporting, musical, creative and other options.
 Most clubs run from 3.15pm - 4.15pm, although some activities operate at lunchtime or before school.
 We encourage all of our students to participate, though we are aware that many already have heavy commitments outside of school that may prevent them from being able to do so.

 Unless otherwise specified, all clubs are for both boys and girls.
 The programme of activities varies seasonally, and evolves from year to year, taking students' interests into account.
-Like most schools, our extra-curricular activities have been impacted by the Covid-19 pandemic, but are ramping up again during 2022, and we're looking forward to making use of the facilities at our new site.
 Students should check the school noticeboard for the latest clubs timetable, and updates are also published in our school newsletter.

 Science, Technology, Engineering and Maths (STEM) subjects are vitally important to the 21st century economy and job opportunities for young people.
 STEM education develops critical thinkers, encouraging students to be curious, ask questions, and make connections as to why the world exists as it does.
 It equips students with skills and competencies they will use in future life, even if they don't pursue a career in STEM, such as problem solving, innovation, logical thinking and collaboration.